ZoeMeow1027/fashion-shop-flutter/README.md

 ## Requirements

-- Flutter (dev in 3.3.8).
+- Flutter (currently dev in 3.3.8).
 Pre-activated Android, iOS, Windows.

 ## How to run this app?